ntampellini/TSCoDe/docs/keywords.rst

 -  **NEB** - Perform an automatical climbing image nudged elastic band (CI-NEB) TS search after the partial optimization step, inferring reagents and products for each generated TS pose.
-These are guessed by approaching the reactive atoms until they are at the right distance, and then partially constrained (reagents) or free (products) optimizations are carried out to get the start and end points for a CI-NEB TS search.
-For trimolecular transition states, only the first imposed pairing (a) is approached - *i.e.* the C-C reactive distance in the example above.
+For dihedral embeds, that is atropisomer rotations, scan points around the energy maxima are used.
+For all other embeds, these are guessed by obtaining reagents and products by bonding/distancing reactive atom pairs and making use of different constrained optimizations.
+For trimolecular transition states with more than one reactive pairing (``a``, ``b`` or ``c``, not ``x``, ``y`` and ``z``), only the first, non-NCI imposed pairing (a) is approached - *i.e.* the C-C reactive distance in the example above.
 This ``NEB`` option is only really usable for those reactions in which molecules are bound together (or strongly interacting) after the TS, with no additional species involved (co-products).
    For example, cycloaddition reactions are great candidates while atom transfer reactions (*i.e.* epoxidations) are not.
 Of course this implementation is not always reliable, and it is provided more as an experimenting tool than a definitive feature.

 -  **NEWBONDS** - Manually specify the maximum number of "new bonds" that a TS structure candidate can have to be retained and not to be considered scrambled.
 Default is 0.
 Syntax: ``NEWBONDS=0``

+-  **NOEMBED** - Do not embed structures, but use the one in the input as a starting ensemble as if it came out of a TSCoDe embedding phase.

 -  **NOOPT** - Skip the optimization steps, directly writing structures to file after compenetration and similarity pruning.